4 Best Antiviruses for Linux in 2024: Expert Ranked

 Bottom Line:

-Avast’s Business Security plans offer solid protections for Linux users.
-Whether you manage tech for a small business or operate a small Linux network at home, Avast has plans that should fit your needs.
-It offers strong fundamental malware protection on all plans, with pricier subscriptions adding extras like a VPN, content filtering, and more.
+Avast’s Business Antivirus for Linux offers solid protections for Linux users.
+Whether you manage tech for a small business or operate a small Linux network at home, Avast can protect your server.
+It offers strong fundamental malware protection on all plans, supports multiple Linux distros, and is constantly updated.

 Read the full Avast review here >